How to Take Amazing Photos for Your Home Listing

 - Get rid of any pet odor

-Do go neutral: Replacing strong, powerful colors in your home will help potential buyers see your home as a blank slate for their own stuff.
+Go neutral.
+Replacing vibrant, powerful colors in your home will help potential buyers see your home as a blank slate for their own belongings.
 You don’t have to paint your walls white, but a soft, neutral color may go a long way to help your house appeal to more buyers.

 2) Take high quality photos.

-Once your home is staged and looking its absolute best, it’s time to talk specifics.
-How do you take photos that will appeal to buyers when they see it online?
-Here are a handful of do’s and don’ts to help you take good photos of your property with whatever camera you have available.
+Once you’ve staged your home and it looks radiant, it’s time to talk about photography.
+How do you take photos that appeal to buyers when they see your home online?
+Here are a handful of tips to help you take good images of your property with whatever camera you have available.

 Don't use vertical photos.
-Even if you’re trying to capture the world’s smallest bathroom, it’s incredibly difficult to show depth and give viewers a good sense of the space.
-Plus they’re often smaller and lower resolution which doesn’t translate well.
-So you should never use vertical oriented photos for your home advertisement.
+Even if you’re trying to capture the world’s smallest bathroom, it’s hard to show depth and give viewers a good sense of the space with a vertical angle.

 Don't leave the front door open.
 Although you might think it looks more inviting, an open front door looks unfinished.

 Don't overlook features that sell.
-If your home has a garden tub, fireplace, pool, hardwood flooring, or any other attractive feature, make sure you have a photo of it.
+If your home has a garden tub, fireplace, pool, hardwood flooring, or any other attractive feature, take a photo and include it in the listing.

 Don't use extreme angles.
 Don't take photos from above your head or below your chest.
-Don't turn the camera like you're taking photos of a high fashion runway model, either.
-While a bird's eye view can help you capture everything in the room, it doesn’t provide online viewers with a honest perspective of the space.
-You also risk having more dead space, like floors and ceilings in your photo than areas of interest.
+Don't angle the camera like you're taking senior pics in 2009.
+While a bird's eye view can help capture everything in the room, it doesn’t provide online viewers with an honest perspective of the space.
+You also risk having more dead space (floors and ceilings) in your photo than areas of interest.

-Do create good flow.
+Create a good flow in your photos.
 You don’t want the house hunter’s eyes to stop at the first thing they see.
-Avoid large items in the foreground to make sure the photo leads the viewer around the room.
+Avoid large items in the foreground to ensure the photo leads the viewer around the room.
 However, small items, like a coffee table, create interest and lead the eye to the background.

-Do find the best angles.
-If you have a special feature in the room, find an angle that accentuates it.
-For example, a nook, built in bookcase, or fireplace are all great features that you’ll want a potential buyer to see when they look at your listing.
-So find an angle that showcases that feature.
+Find the best angles.
+If you have a unique feature in the room, find the angle that accentuates it.
+For example, a nook, built-in bookcase, or fireplace are all great features potential buyers need to see when they look at your listing.
+Choose an angle that showcases that feature.

-Do avoid converging vertical lines.
+Avoid converging vertical lines.
 When taking photos of rooms, you want to avoid converging vertical lines.
-Unless you’re a Photoshop Lightroom expert or plan to use a tripod or bubble level on your phone, there’s a good chance the space will look distorted when lines in the photo don’t line up with the actual edges of the photograph.
+Unless you plan to use a tripod or bubble level on your phone, there’s a good chance the space will look distorted when lines in the photo don’t line up with the actual edges of the photograph.
 You can avoid this by adjusting your camera height, using a wide-angle lens, and shooting toward the corners.

-Do use a wide angle lens.
+Use a wide angle lens.
 Using a wide angle helps portray a more accurate feel of the space.
 It creates more depth and detail for the house hunters shopping virtually.
 Here’s an example of the same photo taken with and without a wide angle lens on my phone.
-You’ll notice that without a wide angle lens, the photo only captures a small portion of the space.
+You’ll notice that without a wide angle lens, the image only captures a small portion of the space.

-You’ll notice that the room looks bigger when I aimed the camera toward the corner of the room and captures two walls.
+You’ll notice that the room looks more spacious when the camera aims toward the corner of the room and captures two walls.
 The third picture with three walls feels smaller and closed.

-Do take photos at chest height.
+Take photos at chest height.
 Photos taken at chest height present a more accurate feel of the space.
-It showcases exactly what the buyer will see when they step into your home themselves.
-It can also help you avoid converging vertical lines, like we just talked about.
+It showcases what the buyer will see when they step into your home and leaves little room for dead space like the floor and ceiling.

-Do follow the sun for exterior photos.
-Take your exterior photos at different times of the day when the lighting is best.
-For example, if the light is best on the front your home in the morning, wait to take photos of the back until it gets great light in the afternoon, instead of rushing to get it all done at the same time.
+Follow the sun for exterior photos.
+Take your exterior shots at different times of the day when the lighting is best.
+This might mean capturing the front in the morning and the back in the afternoon.
+Be patient and wait for the right timing.

 3) Lighten, brighten, and edit your photos to make them the best they can be.

-You don’t need access to Photoshop in order to tweak your photos before you post them.
-There are easy to use, free editing tools available.
+You don’t need access to Photoshop to tweak your photos before you post them.
+There are easy-to-use editing tools available.
 Gimp, Picmonkey, Fotor, Photoshop Express, and Pixlr are all great options.
-You can also use simple editing tools on your phone if needed, which can be better than nothing.
-And you don’t have to be an expert to use them--you're just looking to make simple adjustments to your photos.
+You can also use simple editing tools on your phone, which can be better than nothing.
+And you don’t have to be an expert to use them—you're just looking to make simple adjustments to the already amazing photos you took.

 Don'ts for Editing Your Home Listing Photos

-Don't use low resolution photos.
-Low resolution will upload grainy and make it difficult for potential buyers to see the details of your space.
-Buyers want clear, bright photos!
+Don't use low-resolution photos.
+Low quality photos make for grainy uploads, and potential buyers will find it difficult to see the details of your space.
+Buyers want clear, bright images.

 Don't upload small pictures.
-Small photos make it nearly impossible for buyers to get a feel for the space.
-The whole point of real estate photography is for online home buyers to see your listing online, envision their lives there, and then come to see your property in person.
-Small, hard to view photos make this incredibly difficult.
+Small photos make it nearly impossible for buyers to perceive the size of the space.
+The whole point of your online listing is to create a stunning impression for home buyers and cause them to say, I need to see this house right now.
+Small, hard-to-see photos make this goal unattainable.

-Don't add a fun frame.
-Your online advertisement doesn’t need a "fun" filter or frame that you’d find on a social media account.
+Don't add filters or a fun frame.
+Your online advertisement doesn’t need a filter that you’d find on a social media account.
 Your pictures should draw buyers because your home looks incredible, not because you have a flashy filter.
-Leave the frames, vignettes, and filters for SnapChat and Facebook.
+Leave the frames, vignettes, and filters for social media.

-Do adjust the brightness.
-Without professional photography equipment, you’ll likely find dark spots in your photos.
-Don’t worry, with a simple edit, you can adjust your brightness and help make those dark areas brighter and easier for viewer to discern.
+Adjust the brightness.
+Without professional photography equipment, you may find dark spots in your photos.
+Don’t worry.
+With a simple edit, you can adjust the brightness and lighten shadows.

-If your editing tool doesn’t have an adjustment brush for more focused adjustments, you’ll want to be sure that you look at the whole photograph.
-While some areas could use a large light adjustment, you don’t want to over-expose the areas that are already well lit.
-Look at the photo as a whole and determine a good balance between light and dark.
+If your editing tool doesn’t have an adjustment brush for more finite adjustments, you’ll want to be sure that you look at the whole photograph.
+While some areas could use a considerable light adjustment, you don’t want to over-expose the spots that are already well lit.
+Look at the photo in its entirety and determine a good balance between light and dark.

-Do crop your photo.
-Use the cropping tool to edit out small nuisances in your photos, for example, telephone wires, the part of the neighbor’s car, etc. Though keep in mind that the more you cut, the more sharpness you lose, so use the crop tool sparingly.
+Crop your photo.
+Use the crop tool to edit out little nuisances in your photos, for example, telephone wires or part of the neighbor’s car.
+Keep in mind, though, the more you cut, the more sharpness you lose, so use the crop tool sparingly.

-Do resize.
-Like we discussed earlier, small photos don’t sell, which means that you may need to resize them before you upload.
-Just be sure that they still have high resolution to avoid a grainy, pixelated image.
+Resize.
+Like we discussed earlier, small photos don’t sell, so you may need to resize them before you upload.
+Just be sure they still have high resolution to avoid a grainy, pixelated image.

-Do pay attention to resolution.
-High resolution is incredibly important for the success of your photos.
-Dark, grainy images aren’t going to showcase your home in the best way.
-And chances are, many online house hunters will scroll past until they find a listing with photos that appeal to them.
+Pay attention to resolution.
+High resolution is crucial for the success of your photos.
+Dark, grainy images don’t showcase your home well.
+And chances are, many online house hunters will scroll past until they find photos that appeal to them.

-For more tips on home selling, download MilitaryByOwner’s free ebook, Answers to Your For Sale By Owner Most Frequently Asked Questions!
+For more tips on home selling, download our free resource below, A Guide to Selling Your Home.